dfuzr/libra-website/docs/wallet-app/try-local-mobile-wallet.md

 ---
 id: try-local-mobile-wallet
 title: 'Try the Local Mobile Wallet'
-sidebar_label: Try the Local Mobile Wallet
+sidebar_label: Mobile
 ---

 >
 > Note: This section is currently under development.
 An updated version of this document shall be included in a future documentation release.
 >